 - Organizations/Companies You Have Worked With: Have you previously done an engineering/science related internship, part-time job, or other program at a company, organization, or national lab?
 Was this a hands-on experience where you worked in that role for a period of 1 – 3 months or more?
 If yes, you may want to ask your direct supervisor/manager if they would be willing to write a letter on your behalf.
 This should be a supervisor/manager from an experience you had in college, not in high school.

-English Essays: Your TOEFL/IELTS score matter but this is the minimum requirement to apply to the graduate programs you are interested in.
-You will be asked to submit at least two essays, in English, with your application.
+English Essays: You will be asked to submit at least two essays, in English, with your application.
 These essays allow the selection committee members to gauge your research/academic interest and the quality/level of your writing skills.
 Typically, one is a personal statement, why you wish to go to graduate school, and one is a research statement, what type of research you are interested in doing and what professors in that department/program you would like to work with.
 There may also be an essay question on your future/long-term goals or you may be asked to incorporate this into the other essays.
-Some things to keep in mind when writing these essays include:
+For more, see the section on 'Essays' on this page.